ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 ENGINE = MergeTree ORDER BY ()
 ```

-To insert into this schema we need to use the `JSONAsString` format.
+To insert into this schema, we need to use the `JSONAsString` format:

 ```sql
 INSERT INTO arxiv SELECT *